LILO (bootloader)

-LILO (Linux Loader) is a boot loader for Linux and was the default boot loader for most Linux distributions in the years after the popularity of loadlin.
-Today, many distributions use GRUB as the default boot loader, but LILO and its variant ELILO are still in wide use.
+LILO (Linux Loader) is a bootloader for Linux and was the default boot loader for most Linux distributions.
+Unlike loadlin, it allowed booting Linux without having DOS on the computer.
+As of 2009, most distributions have switched to GRUB as the default boot loader.
 Further development of LILO was discontinued in December 2015 along with a request by Joachim Wiedorn for potential developers.

 ELILO

 For EFI-based PC hardware the now orphaned ELILO boot loader was developed, originally by Hewlett-Packard for IA-64 systems, but later also for standard i386 and amd64 hardware with EFI support.

 On any version of Linux running on Intel-based Apple Macintosh hardware, ELILO is one of the available bootloaders.

 It supports network booting using TFTP/DHCP.